Business Acceleration Team (BAT)

 Small Business Tool Box – A Resource Kit for Starting a New Business

-The City’s launch of a new Small Biz Toolbox in June, 2012 allows for high level information to help prospective business owners determine when, how, and who to work within the City and community to ensure a smooth flow between finding a location, obtaining all required permits and licenses and completing the construction on time.
+The City’s launch of a the Small Biz Toolbox in June 2012 allows for high level information to help prospective business owners determine when, how, and who to work within the City and community to ensure a smooth flow between finding a location, obtaining all required permits and licenses and completing the construction on time.

 Tualatin Demographics have been updated to provide a snap shot of the local economy, detail the development process, and provide contacts and resources to prospective new businesses.